Theory of the $\beta$-Relaxation Beyond Mode-Coupling Theory: A Microscopic Treatment: Discussion Outlook

 Starting from a diagrammatic formulation of the celebrated mode-coupling theory (MCT), we have analyzed the critical fluctuations that accompany the dynamical transition into a dynamically arrested state.
 At the diagrammatic level, we identified a class of critical fluctuation-dominated diagrams that contribute to the propagator.
 We studied the properties of this class of diagrammatic contributions in the vicinity of the transition.
 This allowed us to confirm the upper critical dimension of the theory, $d_c = 8$; a result consistent with the standard Ginzburg criterion and with prior works.
 To explicitly resum these dominant contributions, we introduced an effective stochastic process that asymptotically describes the fluctuation-dominated regime, \textit{i.e.}\ when critical fluctuations control the dynamics.
-Specifically, we have argued that the perturbative solution of the stochastic process reproduces, order by order, the contributions to the diagrammatic class identified.
-Interestingly, the stochastic process is one with annealed disorder whose strength is self-consistently determined by the mean-field order parameter.
+Specifically, we have argued that the perturbative solution of the stochastic process reproduces, order by order, the diagrammatic contributions that we identified.
+Interestingly, the stochastic process is one with annealed disorder which is self-consistently determined by the mean-field order parameter.
 This naturally embodies the notion of dynamically self-induced disorder in structural glasses \cite{berthier2021self}.